IsacAtGit/BatchScriptLearnings/README.md

 - Move.bat is able to copy.bat into new dir
 - moveback.bat is able to move back the copy.bat to origin place
 - copydirtomyfile.bat is able to copy about the dir to myfile.txt
+- > is used to create file
+- command > filename.txt
 - sortfile.bat is able to sort the texts inside the sort.txt
+- var twotypes
+- echo %1 is used to get values from the command line agument
+- set variablename = hello world
+- %% is used to print values
+- echo %variablename%
+- /A is used to assign numerical values
+- set /A value1=20